Skip to main content

 Conclusion

-This implementation is cost-effective and scalable, making it ideal for hosting multiple domains on a single AWS infrastructure.
+This implementation is cost-effective and scalable, making it ideal for hosting multiple domains on a single AWS infrastructure (like the free tier for this example).